cnrosu/AutoHelpDesk/docs/azuread-laps-best-practices.md

 ### Interpretation logic

-- The heuristic marks **LAPS/PLAP as deployed** when any collected policy shows an enabled flag (`*Enabled = 1`) or a populated backup directory (Entra ID, Active Directory, or custom key escrow) indicating passwords are being rotated and escrowed.
+- The heuristic marks **LAPS/PLAP as deployed** when any collected policy shows an enabled flag (`*Enabled = 1`) or a populated backup directory (Microsoft Entra ID, Active Directory, or custom key escrow) indicating passwords are being rotated and escrowed.
 - When no policy keys are present or all enabled flags are unset, the heuristic raises a **high-severity** issue titled **"LAPS/PLAP not detected, allowing unmanaged or reused local admin passwords."** The evidence section mirrors the raw registry values to help confirm whether policies are missing or simply misconfigured.
 - Separate security heuristics review the administrator inventory.
 If a standing local admin exists without rotation controls or its `LastPasswordSet` is stale, those checks emit additional medium/high findings to highlight the persistent account risk.